Scientific: Bignonia capreolata

 Propagation: Stem cuttings

-Additional comments: A great vine that should be used more in Phoenix landscapes.
-There are several named cultivated varieties such as 'Tangerine Beauty' (flowers are completely tangerine orange in color).
+Additional comments: Crossvine is a seldom seen, wonderful vine that I think should be incorporated more into Phoenix landscapes.
+There are several named cultivated varieties such as 'Tangerine Beauty' (flowers that are completely tangerine orange in color).